skoef/zfsync/README.md

 Using ZFS opens up the really cool possibility to send snapshots to remote ZFS enabled servers, but managing synchronization of your snapshots can turn out more difficult. `zfsync` makes keeping these snapshots in sync easy.

-It offers a purely in shell written script, and works without any dependencies on FreeBSD systems.
+It offers a purely in shell written script, and works without any dependencies on FreeBSD and \*Solaris systems.

 ##TL;DR: